CreativeGuy2013/gowd/README.md

 1. Choose the styling package you want
 1. For **mdl**
 	1. Get the package using the GO CLI: `go get github.com/CreativeGuy2013/gowd-styling/[name of styling package]` e.g. `go get github.com/CreativeGuy2013/gowd-styling/mdl`.
 	1. In your HTML files import the MDL CSS and JS.
-These can be found (here)[https://getmdl.io/started/index.html]
+These can be found at https://getmdl.io/started/index.html
 	1. Add elements like shown below.

 ### Available Objects:

 **MDL:**

 	- Buttons
 		- Elements
 			- ButtonFlat